Ahmed7100/Portfolio-Project/README.md

 # Portfolio Website.
-> A portfolio website of project for three developers that would showcase their skills and expertise.
+> A portfolio website that consist of three developers that would showcase their skills and expertise.
 ## Table of contents
 * [Team](#team)
 * [Technologies](#technologies)